 There is also a broader prohibition on the import, acquisition or supply or delivery (to any destination) of Russian origin iron and steel products as listed in Schedule 3B, and "revenue generating goods" listed in Schedule 3DA together with a prohibition on the provision of related technical assistance, and financial services, funds, and brokering services.

-On 18 April 2023, The Russia (Sanctions) (EU Exit) (Amendment) Regulations 2023 were enacted, which will prohibit from 30 September 2023, the import into the UK of iron and steel products which have been processed in a third country (i.e. anywhere outside of the UK, Isle of Man or Russia) and which incorporate one or more iron or steel products originating in Russia.
+From 30 September 2023, the import into the UK of iron and steel products which have been processed in a third country (i.e. anywhere outside of the UK, Isle of Man or Russia) and which incorporate one or more iron or steel products originating in Russia has also been prohibited.